cyscale/cyscale.com/src/pages/blog/2021-08-31-bridging-the-gap-between-iso-27001-and-cloud-native-systems.md

 4. wonder whether your research was comprehensive enough
 5. oppose adopting any new cloud provider because it would mean implementing and mapping all the controls again and again

-**However, if this sounds like a lot of work to do and/or you want to take your compliance and cloud security to the next level by giving power to your policies and ultimately to your people, check out [cyscale.com](https://app.cyscale.com/ "https\://app.cyscale.com/").**
+**However, if this sounds like a lot of work to do and/or you want to take your [ISO 27001 Compliance & Cloud Security](https://cyscale.com/use-cases/iso-27001-compliance) to the next level by giving power to your policies and ultimately to your people, check out [cyscale.com](https://app.cyscale.com/ "https\://app.cyscale.com/").**

 <!--EndFragment-->